blackberry/Cascades-Community-Samples/HelloOggVorbis/README.md

 This sample is extended from the original cascades cowbell sample at \
 https://github.com/blackberry/Cascades-Samples.
 The objective of this sample is to serve as a tutorial for setting up OpenAL and OggVorbis SDK to play compressed .ogg vorbis sound format.
+The sample also shows how to decode the regular .wav files without ALUT.

 ========================================================================